Training and Evaluating Language Models with Template-based Data Generation

 Our main contributions are:

-\begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt] \item \textbf{A New Paradigm for Data Generation:} We introduce TDG, a scalable and principled framework for generating effectively infinite high-quality, domain-specific data.
-By using a frontier LLM (GPT-4) to generate meta-templates, we establish a new, more powerful approach to data synthesis that systematically overcomes the data scarcity bottleneck. \item \textbf{A Foundational Large-Scale Dataset:} We construct and release \textbf{TemplateGSM}, a dataset of over 7 million math problems with verified solutions.
-At over 500 times the size of the widely-used MATH benchmark, it is the largest dataset of its kind and provides a critical resource for training and evaluating the next generation of reasoning models. \item \textbf{A Framework for Programmatic Verification and Verifiable Rewards:} We demonstrate a robust methodology for ensuring correctness at scale.
+\begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt] \item We introduce TDG, a scalable and principled framework for generating effectively infinite high-quality, domain-specific data.
+By using a frontier LLM (GPT-4) to generate meta-templates, we establish a new, more powerful approach to data synthesis that systematically overcomes the data scarcity bottleneck. \item We construct and release \textbf{TemplateGSM}, a dataset of over 7 million math problems with verified solutions.
+At over 500 times the size of the widely used MATH benchmark, it is the largest dataset of its kind.
+It provides a critical resource for training and evaluating the next generation of reasoning models. \item We demonstrate a robust methodology for ensuring correctness at scale.
 By coupling generation with programmatic execution, our framework provides a binary, verifiable reward signal for every problem.
-This enables novel training and alignment paradigms such as Reinforcement Learning with Verifiable Rewards (RLVR), moving beyond the limitations of human-annotated preference data. \item \textbf{A Blueprint for Future Research:} Our work provides a generalizable blueprint for applying TDG to other complex reasoning domains.
+This enables novel training and alignment paradigms such as Reinforcement Learning with Verifiable Rewards (RLVR), moving beyond the limitations of human-annotated preference data. \item Our work provides a generalizable blueprint for applying TDG to other complex reasoning domains.
 We believe this methodology will catalyze progress in areas such as scientific problem-solving, legal reasoning, and automated code generation. \end{itemize}